nandowastaken/Amazing-Graph/Flexbox/Tutorial (En).md

 ## Html

-Look at the layout above, what do you see?
+Look at the lading page above, what do you see?
 There is a text and a menu in the top, then there is more text, a button, and a image being overlapped by the text, how can you recreate this using flexbox?
 The first thing you must do is separate the containers in your head, you must have an idea where everything goes before starting coding, trust me, this will make your life way easier.

 At first, we have a header, which consists of the logo (DevChallenge) and the menu, then we have the main content, let's separate these things.
 We could use divs, like this: